Aomori Nebuta Festival: The Year 2025 Edition! Aomori Nebuta Festival: The highlight of the festival is the colorful Nebuta and Haneto!

 Large Nebuta floats in the pay area!

-The staff also offers Nebuta musical performances and hands-on Nebuta experience, so a visit at the right time is recommended.
+The staff also offers Nebuta music performances and hands-on Nebuta experience, so a visit at the right time is highly recommended.
 There are also many Nebuta-related souvenirs for sale.

-For more information on admission fees, experience times, etc., please visit the official website of Nebuta House Wa Russe.
+For more information on admission fees, experience times, etc., please visit the official Nebuta House Wa Russe website.

 Aomori Tourism and Products Museum ASPAM